Ashok475/White-Tiger/README.md

-# White-Tiger
+# Rose
-The Page is only about an Animal called,White Tiger
+The Page is only about Rose,a beautiful flower.